 What is an overactive bladder?

-Overactive bladder, also called OAB, is a combination of several symptoms that can include:
+Overactive bladder, also called OAB, describes a combination of symptoms that can include:

 -An uncontrolled frequent and sudden urge to urinate.